ReactPoland/React-Convention-Book/text/404_advanced_falcor.md

 $ npm start
 ```

-.. so after you run those both in the browser on the http://localhost:3000 you shall see for 8 seconds the error:
+.. so after you run those both in the browser on the http://localhost:3000 then you shall see for 8 seconds the error:

 ![$error sentinel demo](http://test.przeorski.pl/book/403_snackbar_error.png)